craflin/umdoc/Doc/manual.md

 You can also call the *umdoc* tool directly, if you do not want to touch your *PATH* variable.

 Additionally, you have to install a *TeX* distribution like [*MiKTeX*](http://miktex.org) on Windows or [*TeX Live*](http://www.tug.org/texlive/) on Linux or Windows.
-Most Linux distributions provide packages for *TeX Live* that you can be install with the packaging system of that distribution (*APT*, *RPM*, etc.).
+Most Linux distributions provide packages for *TeX Live* that you can be install using the packaging system of the distribution (*APT*, *RPM*, etc.).

 # Usage {#usage}